 MSI PRO Z690-A WiFi DDR4

-Best Value – the obligatory MSI PRO series offering continues its legacy in Alder Lake as the bread and butter bang-for-the-buck overclocking machine of Core i5 (and previously Core i3) unlocked K-SKUs.
+Best Value: This obligatory MSI PRO series offering continues its legacy as the bread and butter bang-for-the-buck value overclocking motherboard for the Intel Core i5 12600K.

 SpecificationsForm Factor: ATX | Socket: LGA 1700 | VRM: 14+1+1, 55 amps each | Memory support: 4x DIMM, up to 128GB, DDR4-5200+ (max) | Expansion slots: 1x PCIe 5.0 x16, 2x PCIe 3.0 x16,, 1x PCIe 3.0 x1 | Video ports: 1x DisplayPort, x1 HDMI | Rear USB: 1x USB 3.2 Gen 2×2, x1 USB 3.2 Gen 2, x2 USB 3.2 Gen 2,4x USB 2.0 | Storage: 4x M.2, 6x SATA 6Gbps | Network: Intel 2.5Gb ethernet, Intel Wi-Fi 6 wireless